zowe/docs-site/docs/extend/extend-apiml/onboard-spring-boot-enabler.md

 * **authentication.scheme**

-  specifies a service authentication scheme.
+  This value specifies a service authentication scheme.
   The following schemes are supported by the API Gateway:

     * **bypass**